peterhry/CircleType/README.md

 CircleType
 ========

-A jQuery plugin for setting type on an ellipse.
+A jQuery plugin for setting type on a circle